-The Ahmed Iqbal Ullah Education Trust provides opportunities for people of all ages and backgrounds to learn about Britain’s ethnic minority communities.
-We run oral history projects to collect the life stories of Black communities in Manchester, organise events to share Black history and work with schools to make sure the next generation has a positive attitude to diversity in Britain.
+The Ahmed Iqbal Ullah Education Trust helps people of all ages and backgrounds learn about Britain’s ethnic minority communities.
+We run oral history projects to collect the life stories of Black communities in Manchester, organise events and exhibitions to share Black history and work with schools to make sure the next generation has a positive attitude to diversity in Britain.

 Ahmed Iqbal Ullah was killed by a fellow-pupil in the playground of a Manchester school in 1986, aged thirteen years.
 AIUET is named in his memory and works out of the Ahmed Iqbal Ullah Race Relations Resource Centre in Manchester Central Library.
 AIUET is glad to acknowledge core funding provided by Manchester City Council and The University of Manchester.